How similar is this game to Fantasy Movie League?

 Each player's score only takes into account averages of the last 3 days; a new subscriber could lead the rankings after only 3 days, but can drop from the first spot as fast, also!

-60% of the score is directly taken from the average offset of the last 3 days (see above answer).
+Up to 300 points of the score is directly taken from the average offset of the last 3 days (see above answer).
 An average offset of 15 would give 285 points, as we calculate 300-avgOffset.

-The remaining 40% comes from the Top 3 most popular movies of the last 3 days (basic visitors, without elasticity applied)
+Up to 200 points comes from the Top 3 most popular movies of the last 3 days (basic visitors, without elasticity applied)

 1. Was the player able to meet supply and demand as close to equilibrium as possible